Striveworks/valor/README.md

 #### Approach #2: Run the API service locally

-Make or activate a python 3.10+ environment:
+Make and/or activate a python 3.10+ environment:

 ```shell